asimihsan/code-digest/README.md

 ## Features

-- Support for multiple programming languages, including Go, HCL, Java, Python, and Rust
+- Support for multiple programming languages, including Go and Rust (TODO HCL, Java, and Python)
 - Flexible parsing system with customizable selectors and actions
 - Efficient file system traversal with support for ignoring specific directories
 - Cross-compilation to Android, iOS, and other platforms (library only)